AFLplusplus/AFLplusplus/docs/INSTALL.md

 User emulation mode of QEMU does not appear to be supported on MacOS X, so black-box instrumentation mode (`-Q`) will not work.

-The llvm_mode requires a fully-operational installation of clang.
+The llvm instrumentation requires a fully-operational installation of clang.
 The one that comes with Xcode is missing some of the essential headers and helper tools.
 See README.llvm.md for advice on how to build the compiler from scratch.